 - 6. We will consider granting an MCTO if the issuer satisfies all of the following criteria: - (a) the outstanding filings are expected to be filed as soon as they are available and within a reasonable period.
 In most cases, we expect this to be within 2 months.
-However, in exceptional circumstances, as determined by the PR, we may permit an issuer to take longer than 2 months to remedy the default;
+However, in exceptional circumstances, as determined by the principal regulator, we may permit an issuer to take longer than 2 months to remedy the default; - (b) the issuer is generating revenue from its principal business or, if it is in the development stage, the issuer is actively pursuing the development of its products or properties; - (c) the issuer has the necessary financial and human resources, including a reasonable number of directors and officers in place, to remedy the default in a timely and effective manner and complies with all other continuous disclosure requirements (other than requirements reasonably linked to the specified default) for the duration of the default;